 How and when do I get my deposit back?

-We normally return the deposit at the latest within two months of the contract end date.
+We normally return the deposit at the latest within three months of the contract end date.
 If your bank details have changed or you need us to make your deposit transfer to a different bank account, please send us the form entitled ‘Amendment to bank details for deposit reimbursement’.

 What considerations should I make when moving out?

 You will receive a reminder e-mail from our tenant service well before the end of your contract term.
 In this e-mail we will ask you to arrange a moving-out date.
 You will also receive some tips to bear in mind, which should make your accommodation handover run more smoothly.

 Can someone else return my key for me?